TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 ### msg._uib `{Object}` (uibuilder v3+)

-Used by the [showToast](showtoast-vuejs-only-shows-a-popup-message-in-the-ui) and [showComponentDetails](showcomponentdetails-vuejs-only-return-a-control-msg-contining-details-of-a-vue-component) functions and their equivalent messages from Node-RED.
+Used by the [Browser client reload page](#browser-client-reload-page), [showToast](#vuejs-ui-notification-toast-control-message) and [showComponentDetails](./vue-component-handling?id=discover-a-vue-components-capabilities) functions and their equivalent messages from Node-RED.

+Should be used in the future for any other standardised interactions with uibuilderfe.

 ### msg.uibDomEvent `{Object}` (uibuilder v3.2+)

 Used by the [eventSend](front-end-library?id=eventsend-helper-fn-to-send-event-data) function.

 ## From Node-RED uibuilder node to the front-end (browser)

+In addition to these messages, see also the [VueJS component handling page](./vue-component-handling).

 ### Client (re)Connection (Control Message)